-If none of the IRM options voted on in Step 5 receives the necessary nine affirmative votes, Steps 4 and 5 will be repeated to determine if an IRM can receive the necessary nine affirmative votes.
-After at least six (6) votes under Step 5, a member of the Executive Committee may make a motion to end the voting process.
+If none of the IRM options voted on in Step 5 receives the necessary nine affirmative votes, Steps 4 and 5 will be repeated to determine if an IRM can receive the necessary nine affirmative votes. -After at least six (6) votes under Step 5, a member of the Executive Committee may make a motion to end the voting process.
 If the motion is successful, the current IRM will remain in effect for the next Capability Year.
+If the motion is not successful, the process will return to Step 4.